sfinx13/poc-mercure-messenger/README.md

 symfony server:start -d
 ```

-For the use case, to get many message, running the messenger worker
+For the use case to export file in async way, running the messenger worker
 ```bash
 bin/console messenger:consume
 ```